aclark4life/python-packages-doc/introduction.rst

 Step 3: Select repository
 -------------------------

 ..
-Warning:: pythonpackages.com does not know about any version control system integration tools you may be using e.g. `setuptools-git`_, so the package you select must contain a properly configured `MANIFEST.in file`_ otherwise you may inadvertently create a `brown bag`_ release.
+Warning:: pythonpackages.com does not know about any version control system integration tools you may be using locally e.g. `setuptools-git`_, so the package you select must contain a properly configured `MANIFEST.in file`_, otherwise you may inadvertently create a `brown bag`_ release.
   :class: alert alert-warning

 - Now select a repository that contains a Python package you would like to test and release.